Jon Lord: Personal life

 Lord has a younger brother, Stephen.
 Lord's first marriage, from 1969 to 1975, was to Judith Feldman, with whom he had one daughter, Sara.
 Lord's second wife, Victoria Frances Gibbs (died 2025), was a former girlfriend of Deep Purple bandmate Glenn Hughes and twin sister of Ian Paice's wife, Jacqueline.
 The couple had a daughter, Amy.

 Illness and death

 In July 2011, Lord was diagnosed with pancreatic cancer.
 After treatment in both England and in Israel, he died on 16 July 2012 at the London Clinic following a pulmonary embolism.
-His interment was at the new churchyard of Saint Mary the Virgin Church in Hambleden.
+His internment was at the new churchyard of Saint Mary the Virgin Church in Hambleden.

 Influence and legacy

 Lars Ulrich, founding member and drummer in Metallica commented, "Ever since my father took me to see them in 1973 in Copenhagen, at the impressionable age of 9, Deep Purple has been the most constant, continuous and inspiring musical presence in my life.
 They have meant more to me than any other band in existence, and have had an enormous part in shaping who I am.
 We can all be guilty of lightly throwing adjectives like 'unique,' 'one-of-a-kind' and 'pioneering' around when we want to describe our heroes and the people who've moved us, but there are no more fitting words than those right now and there simply was no musician like Jon Lord in the history of hard rock.
 Nobody.
 Period.
 There was nobody that played like him.
 There was nobody that sounded like him.
 There was nobody that wrote like him.
 There was nobody that looked like him.
 There was nobody more articulate, gentlemanly, warm, or fucking cooler that ever played keyboards or got anywhere near a keyboard.
 What he did was all his own."

 Interviewed in 2012 for Blabbermouth.net, Motörhead frontman Lemmy said: "It's just a shame, because Jon Lord was, to a large extent, responsible for me being in rock and roll.
 He was in a band called the Artwoods years ago, with Ronnie Wood's brother Arthur.
 They were sort of a jazz-blues band, I guess.
 They played at the place in Wales where I was living, (Note: Probably Conwy, to where his family moved when Lemmy left school) this dingy little boozer, and I was talking to Jon and, like an idiot, he gave me his address in London.
 So, of course, I went down there and he wasn't there, but he was living at Art's mother's house where Ronnie Wood who was in a band called The Birds was living and they let me crash on the couch....
 I saw him late last year in a hotel in Germany in Cologne.
 He was over there doing some orchestral stuff, and we talked in the bar for awhile....
 I'm glad I saw him, since he's since departed."